pachterlab/biophysics/docs/source/index.rst

-Homepage for Pachter Lab Biophysics Tools
+Homepage for Pachter Lab Biophysics
 =========================================

 General diagram of biophysics approach and where we fit in.